rjbrewin/Mini_Secchi_SOCON/README.md

 Code was developed by Bob Brewin and utalises the MONDA package (see https://github.com/monocle-h2020/MONDA)

-The notebook can be run directly through a website in binder, by clicking this icon below.
+The notebook can be run directly through a website in Binder, by clicking the icon below.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/rjbrewin/Mini_Secchi_SOCON/HEAD)